 ParkMobile, a mobile parking app that’s popular in North America was exposed to a cyberattack in April when it was found that the account information of its 21 million consumers was being sold by someone illegally.
 The stolen data included customer email addresses, phone numbers, dates of birth, hashed passwords, license plate numbers, and mailing addresses.

 4. Npower Data Breach (Feb 2021)

 British energy services provider Npower has recently suffered a massive data breach that exposed its customers’ financial and personal data.
 This resulted in forcing the company to shut down its mobile app also.
-Data that was compromised included customers’ date of birth, contact details, address, bank sort codes and last four digits of bank account numbers.
+Data that was compromised included customers’ date of birth, contact details, address, bank sort codes, and last four digits of bank account numbers.

 5. Juspay Data Leak (August 2020)

 A compromised server of Bengaluru-headquartered payments processor Juspay resulted in the data leakage of its 100 million users on the dark web.
-Juspay operates and processes payments for tech companies like Uber, Amazon, Swiggy and Flipkart among others.
-Revealing that the cyberattack had occurred on August 18, 2020, Juspay added that 35 million records of its users with masked card data (which is non-sensitive information) and card fingerprint were breached.
+Juspay operates and processes payments for tech companies like Uber, Amazon, Swiggy, and Flipkart among others.
+Revealing that the cyberattack had occurred on August 18, 2020, Juspay added that 35 million records of its users with masked card data (which is non-sensitive information) and card fingerprints were breached.